 The "Straight Run" Mystery: Why is it so hard?

 If you have ever stood in front of a bin of chirping "straight run" chicks at a farm store, you have faced the ultimate poultry gamble.
 To the untrained eye, every one of those fluffy yellow or brown balls looks identical.
 But within those tiny bodies, a genetic clock is already ticking, destined to produce either a quiet, egg-laying hen or a loud, protective rooster.
-Identifying gender—a process known as "sexing"—is not just a hobbyist's curiosity; it is a multi-billion dollar logistical challenge for the global poultry industry.

 The problem stems from biology.
 Unlike mammals, where male reproductive organs are external and easily visible at birth, a chicken's reproductive organs are tucked safely inside the body cavity.
 This internal anatomy makes distinguishing a "cockerel" (a young male) from a "pullet" (a young female) a task that requires either high-tech equipment or a very trained eye for subtle physical clues.